varachit/Star-Wars-API/README.md

 # Star Wars API
-Based on Python 3.10.1 with Maven project management, the application built with in-memory database H2, or an embedded relation database management system that runs along with the program.
+Star Wars REST API, serves people, planet and starship within its universe.
+Based on Django 4.0.3, Python 3.10.1, the application utilised SQLite, a lightweight disk-based database run along with the application.

 ## Technology
 ### Backend